geromeg/light-weight-mvc/Readme.txt

-m For map / multi dimensional array d For database object r For database result
+m For map / multi dimensional array d For database object r For database result e For erroneous types when a variable can be multiple types b For boolean types

+In OOP methodology

+a For Abstract
+o For Object
+i For Interface

 #############################
 # Loops and constructs      #